D

 What district does Steve Berch represent?
 Berch represents Idaho House District 15A, covering West Boise and East Meridian in Ada County.

 Is Steve Berch an incumbent?
 Yes.
-Berch has held District 15A since 2018 and is running for a fifth term in 2026.
+Berch has held District 15A since 2018 and is seeking a fifth term in 2026.

 What has Steve Berch accomplished or sponsored in the Idaho Legislature?
-Berch has focused primarily on public education funding and government accountability.
-He has been a consistent opponent of legislation directing public funds to private schools and has used his JLOC membership to advocate for independent performance evaluation of state programs.
+Berch has focused primarily on public education funding and fiscal accountability.
+He has been a consistent opponent of legislation directing public funds to private schools and has used his Revenue and Taxation and JLOC roles to advocate for scrutiny of state tax expenditures.
 In 2025, the House Democratic caucus elected him Assistant Minority Leader.

 News Stories